selimbiber/Pure-JavaScript-Projects/README.md

 # Project Description | Proje Açıklaması

 A simple calculator that does basic arithmetic calculations.

-Only the interface design of the application has been made yet.
-The project will be completed soon.
+I think I have completed the project for now.
+But I will update the project again for new additions and some fixes.

 ### [Live Preview Link | Canlı Önizleme Bağlantısı](https://htmlpreview.github.io/?https://github.com/selimbiber/Simple-Calculator/blob/main/index.html)